gdimi/Bmp-Small-Business-Management/README.md

 Database: this software uses an sqlite database for maximum portability.
 There is a folder named pld/ which has the phpliteadmin tool to manage the db.
 The default password is croatoan.

-Security: there is no user system so either do not throw it on www, or use htacess auth in front of it!
+Authentication: there is no user system so either do not throw it on www, or use htacess auth in front of it!

+Security: this codebase is checked for basic security with RIPS community edition and PHPstan

+Standards: this code losely conforms to PSR-0 and PSR-1 standards

-Tested up to php 7.2
+Tested up to php 7.4

 Licence: gpl 2.0

-George Dimitrakopoulos 2014 - 2021
+George Dimitrakopoulos 2014 - 2022